Introduction

 RAG vs Large Context Windows

-AI models keep getting smarter.
-Claude can handle 200,000 tokens of text (roughly 500 pages), and Gemini can handle over a million.
-So a fair question is: why not just paste all your documents directly into the AI and skip the retrieval step entirely?
+This is a question that comes up a lot.
+AI models keep getting bigger context windows.
+Claude can handle 200,000 tokens (roughly 500 pages), Gemini can handle over a million.
+So why not just paste all your documents into the AI and skip the retrieval step?

 It’s like searching vs reading every page

-Imagine you have a 1,000-page company manual and someone asks, “What’s our vacation policy?”
+Say you have a 1,000-page company manual and someone asks “What’s our vacation policy?”
 You could:

 Option A: Read all 1,000 pages and try to find the answer.
 You might miss it.
 You’ll definitely be slow.
 And if the answer is buried on page 537, you might accidentally mix it up with something you read on page 200.